-This information explains what a blood clot is and how you can prevent one from developing during your hospital stay.
+This information explains what a blood clot is and how you can keep one from forming during your hospital stay.

-Blood clots occur most often in people who do not move around, or have had surgery or an injury.
+Abnormal blood clots happen most often in people who do not move around, or who have had surgery or an injury.
 Having cancer also increases your risk of developing a blood clot.
-While you are in the hospital, you may have several of these risk factors at once.
+While you are in the hospital, you may have more than one of these risk factors at the same time.

-A deep vein thrombosis (DVT) is a blood clot in a deep vein, usually in an arm or a leg.
-The clot causes a blockage in the vein, preventing normal blood flow.
-When a clot occurs in a leg or arm, it causes swelling, redness, and pain in the area.
-If left untreated, new clots may form.
-These could worsen swelling and pain, and lead to difficulty walking, infection, or skin ulcers.
+DVT can happen when an abnormal blood clot forms in a deep vein, usually in your arm or leg.
+The clot may interfere with normal blood flow and cause swelling, redness, and pain in the area.
+If the clot is not treated, new blood clots may form.
+These could make the swelling and pain worse and lead to difficulty walking, infection, or skin ulcers (sores).

-A pulmonary embolus (PE) is a blood clot in an artery of the lung.
-Most of the time, it occurs when a blood clot in a deep vein in the leg breaks loose and travels to the lung.
-Once in the lung, it can block an artery.
-This can keep your body from getting enough oxygen.
-You may have shortness of breath, chest pain, and severe breathing problems.
-A PE can cause death if symptoms are not treated quickly.Back to top
+PE can happen when an abnormal blood clot blocks the blood flow in a blood vessel of your lung.
+Most of the time, PE happens when a blood clot in a deep vein of your leg breaks loose and travels to your lung.
+Having PE can keep your body from getting enough oxygen.
+You may have shortness of breath, chest pain, or severe breathing problems.
+PE can cause death if symptoms are not treated quickly.Back to top

-While you’re in the hospital, wear sequential compression device (SCD) sleeves as instructed by your healthcare team.
-SCDs are sleeves worn on your lower legs that inflate and deflate to help blood circulate.
-Please notify your nurse or patient care technician (PCT) if you notice the tubing is pinched or the pump is beeping.
+While you are in the hospital, wear compression stockings and sequential compression device (SCD) sleeves as instructed by your healthcare team.
+SCDs are sleeves worn on your lower legs that inflate and deflate to help your blood circulate (move around).
+Please tell your nurse or patient care technician if you notice the tubing is pinched or the pump is beeping.

 Walk as recommended by your doctor.
-For most people, this means as much as you can tolerate.
-Walking 10 to 15 minutes several times every day is the safest way to reduce the risk of a blood clot while you’re in the hospital.
+For most people, this means as much as you feel comfortable with.
+Walking for 10 to 15 minutes several times every day is the safest way to reduce the risk of a blood clot while you are in the hospital.

 Take anticoagulation medications (blood thinners) as prescribed by your healthcare provider.
-These medications reduce the chance of a blood clot forming.
+They will reduce the chance of a blood clot forming.

-- Change in the color or temperature of your skin
+- Change in the color or temperature of the skin on your legs